Fall semester only. There are no Spring admissions.

 - official TOEFL scores – 600/250/100 or above, with subtest scores of 25 for listening and 25 for speaking

 (required of most non-native speakers of English.
 Click here for information on English proficiency.)

-Applicants need to submit the following documentation to the Department of Religion
+Applicants also need to submit hard copies of the following documentation to the Department of Religion

 - sample of academic writing*

 * This is frequently an academic paper previously written on some topic related to religious studies.
 However, if no such writing sample is available, the applicant may compose an original essay that both indicates the applicant’s interests in religious studies and demonstrates the applicant’s discursive skills.